Boran/jobcard/README.txt

 Learning to use Fatfree (with bootstrap).

 Prerequisites
-- need boranmpk mysql db
-- The fatfree-master framework and boot srap are included.
+- The fatfree framework, bootsrap, bootstrap-sortable are included.

 - apache: enable the rewrite module a2enmod rewrite